Medieval Latin Reading Group

 The pieces chosen are either directly related to members' research or have language and vocabulary that members want to explore for their research.
 There is usually an English translation available for the texts chosen.

-Texts have included the Vitae of St Mochuda, Alexander the Great and Charlemagne, Leonardo Bruni’s Historiarum Florentini populi libri XII, Bede's Historia Ecclesiastica Gentis Anglorum, the Carmina Burana, the Aberdeen Bestiary, Geoffrey of Monmouth’s Historia Regum Brittaniae and selections from Jacobus de Voragine’s Legenda Aurea.
+Texts have included the Vitae of St Mochuda, Alexander the Great and Charlemagne, Leonardo Bruni's Historiarum Florentini populi libri XII, Bede's Historia Ecclesiastica Gentis Anglorum, the Carmina Burana, the Aberdeen Bestiary, Geoffrey of Monmouth’s Historia Regum Brittaniae, selections from Jacobus de Voragine’s Legenda Aurea, the Liber secundus of Donizo's Vita Matildis, Sedulius Scottus' De quodam verbece, the Liber primus of Ysengrimus, the eleventh book of Venantius Fortunatus’ Carmina, and the Gesta Francorum.